devvictrix/py-pixel-bot/docs/adrs/ADR-002-Input-Simulation-Library-Choice.md

 *   **Cross-Platform Support:** This is a critical requirement, and `pyautogui` is designed for this.
 *   **Sufficient for Project Needs:** For simulating clicks and key presses based on visual analysis, `pyautogui`'s capabilities are well-suited.
 *   **Community and Maintenance:** It's a mature and actively maintained library.
+*   **Dependency Alignment:** Its dependency on Pillow aligns with other technology choices.

 ## Consequences

 *   The project will have a dependency on `pyautogui`.
-*   Developers will need to be familiar with the `pyautogui` API for action execution.
+*   Developers will need to be familiar with the `pyautogui` API for action execution (`ActionExecutor` module).
-*   Potential limitations in highly specialized environments (e.g., some full-screen games) might need to be addressed on a case-by-case basis if they arise.
+*   Potential limitations in highly specialized environments (e.g., some full-screen games with anti-cheat or low-level input blocking) might need to be addressed on a case-by-case basis if they arise, potentially by exploring `pynput` as a fallback for specific scenarios if `pyautogui` fails.
-*   Ensure `pyautogui`'s dependencies (like Pillow, Xlib on Linux, etc.) are handled correctly during installation.
+*   Ensure `pyautogui`'s dependencies (like Pillow, Xlib on Linux, etc.) are handled correctly during installation (covered by `requirements.txt`).

 ---